SFPC/sfpc.github.io/spring2020.md

 ### How much is tuition?

 $7,000 USD for the 10-week program.
-In the past we have routinely charged $5,500 then in 2019 we raised it to $6,000.
-For 2020, we are raising tuition because we have been adding additional staff (seven TA's) to better serve the needs of the students and program.
-In the past we raised the tuition costs because of a 150% rent increase, costs of insurance and administration, and an extension of the program to five days per week of programming instead of four.
-In the application, there is an option to apply for a reduced tuition scholarship.
+Please note that for 2020, we have had to raise our tuition to cover additional costs such as rent increase and increased staffing costs.
+Note that in the application, there is an option to apply for a work study / reduced tuition scholarship.

 Upon Acceptance to the program, you will receive an invoice to make a $2000 deposit to reserve your spot in the upcoming session with the remaining invoice expected to be paid before class starts.
 We accept tuition payments by check or wire transfer.